jvbergen/aws-cdk-examples/python/apigw-http-api-lambda-dynamodb-python-cdk/README.md

 {"message": "Successfully inserted data!"}
 ```

+## Throttling Configuration

+This API implements AWS Well-Architected Framework best practice REL05-BP02 (Throttle requests) to protect against resource exhaustion:

+- **Rate Limit:** 100 requests per second
+- **Burst Limit:** 200 requests
+- **Behavior:** Requests exceeding these limits receive HTTP 429 (Too Many Requests) responses

+These limits are configured to align with backend capacity (Lambda and DynamoDB) and should be adjusted based on load testing results for your specific workload.

 ## Cleanup
 Run below script to delete AWS resources created by this sample stack.
 ```